 From Memorial Day until Labor Day, the Ichetucknee Springs State Park resembles a bustling summer camp.
 Families and larger groups “raft-up,” tethering their tubes as they float down the river.
 Alternately, there will be some areas where you will have the river all to yourself.
 And one thing is certain for all who go – everyone on the river gets to enjoy one of Florida’s most authentic pleasures.

 To maximize your Ichetucknee experience, go early, and if possible, go on a weekday.
 Holidays and weekends are crowded.

 Gilchrist Blue Springs, High Springs

 This crystal blue “Shangri-la” just west of High Springs was recently purchased by the Florida State Park system.
-Blue Springs is situated in a quiet rural 250-acre area and pumps out 55 million gallons of fresh water daily, eventually emptying into the Santa Fe River.
-Reminiscent of a “Central Florida” summer camp, swimmers jump from a huge wooden diving platform into the crystal clear bubbly water; families picnic under the shade of the sprawling oak trees; paddlers launch kayaks or paddle boards along the spring run.
-And no trip to Blue Springs is complete without a short walk on the rustic wooden boardwalk to the scenic Santa Fe admiring more springs along the way.
-Turtles sun on the logs below and a variety of fish including bass, mullet, red bellies and catfish swim below.
+Blue Springs is situated in a quiet rural 250-acre area.
+It even pumps out 55 million gallons of fresh water daily, eventually emptying into the Santa Fe River.
+Reminiscent of a “Central Florida” summer camp, swimmers jump from a huge wooden diving platform into the crystal clear bubbly water; families picnic under the shade of the sprawling oak trees; paddlers launch kayaks or paddleboards along the spring run.
+No trip to Blue Springs is complete without a short walk on the rustic wooden boardwalk to the scenic Santa Fe admiring more springs along the way.
+Turtles sun on the logs below and a variety of fish including bass, mullet, red bellies, and catfish swim below.